sshelll/CmdTab/README.md

 ## 7. Known Issues

-- `Command+Tab` hotkey doesn't work after running for a while This is because `Command+Tab` is a mac os builtin shortcut and cannot be disabled in System Settings, so we're doing this in a hack way which is unstable, but `Option+Tab` should always work fine.
+- `Command+Tab` hotkey doesn't work after running for a while.

+  This is because `Command+Tab` is a mac os builtin shortcut and cannot be disabled in System Settings, so we're doing this in a hack way which is unstable, but `Option+Tab` should always work fine.